Difference Between Horizontal and Diagonal Communication

 Horizontal vs Diagonal Communication

-But on the other hand, vertical communication exists between those people who work at different levels of hierarchy in any kind of organization.
+But on the other hand, vertical communication exists between those people who work at different levels of hierarchy in any organization.
 For example, if the Dean of the university communicates to the head of the department and then the head of the department communicates to the peon, this chain of communication shall be referred to as vertical communication as it does not involve people who are working at the same level rather involves people who are working at an entirely different level and thus shows a chain of hierarchy as well.

 Comparison Table